-In 2004, Debbie co-founded Sleep America Charities, dedicated to improving the quality of life for others by providing assistance, support and other resources to local charities.
-Debbie Gaby and her Charities supported over 1000 different organizations throughout the years.
-The eighth biennial Celebrity Catwalk for Charity held in November 2013 raised over $175,000 for deserving charities in the state of Arizona.
+In 2004, Debbie co-founded Sleep America Charities, and has supported more than 5,000 different organizations throughout the years.
+Her inaugural Celebrity Catwalk for Charity raised more than $175,000 for deserving causes in the state of Arizona.

+Awarded the 2017 Valley Life Achievement Award, Debbie has been working to positively impact people’s lives for many years.
 In March 2015, Debbie received the “Florence Crittenton Visionary Award”, following the “Positively Powerful Woman Award” by TRIAD West Incorporation and the “Florence Crittenton Hope Award”, both received in 2013.
 She also received the “Phoenician Humanitarian Award” by TMG Entertainment, and the “Hope Inspirational Award” from Camp Soaring Eagle in the same year.

 Debbie chaired Florence Crittenton’s Heels for Healing Diva Dash in September 2013 and 2014, and was the co-chair of Phoenix Children’s Hospital Dine with Your Dog fundraiser for two years (2011/2012).